calband/calchart-redesign-old/calchart/templates/manual/EditingDots.md

 {% load manual %}

 To start editing dots, click the <i class="icon-bullseye"></i> icon in the toolbar.
 This loads the dot editing context.

-In this context, you can do multiple tasks:
+In this context, you can do the following tasks:

 - [Select dots]({% child_page "select-dots" %})
 - [Position dots]({% child_page "position-dots" %})